On the Degrees-of-Freedom of the K-user Distributed Broadcast Channel: System Model

-The transmitted multi-user signal~$\xv$ is obtained from the symbol vector $\bs \in \mathbb{C}^{b\times 1}$ having its elements Independently and Identically Distributed (i.i.d.) according to $\CN(0,1)$, where $b$ is the number of independent data symbols emitted, through joint precoding.
+The transmitted multi-user signal~$\xv$ is obtained from the symbol vector $\bs \in \mathbb{C}^{b\times 1}$ having its elements independently and identically distributed (i.i.d.) according to $\CN(0,1)$, where $b$ is the number of independent data symbols delivered.
+We will differentiate in this work between the \emph{private} data symbols, destined to be decoded at a particular user, and the \emph{common} data symbols, broadcast and destined to be decoded at all users.
+Note that the term private is used only in contrast to common and does not refer to any privacy/secrecy constraint, but to the fact that only one user will decode the symbol.